LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Real time data/real-time-messaging-dashboard.md

 3\.
 Enter your account number and select the dashboard mode

 4\.
-You will be redirected to a LiveEngage login page and can continue to login as normal
+You will be redirected to a Conversational Cloud login page and can continue to login as normal

 1. You may also bypass step 3 by adding your account number and mode to the URL: [https://real time.liveperson.net/sso?accountId=123&mode=messaging](https://realtime.liveperson.net/sso?accountId=123456&mode=messaging) (replacing “123” with your account number without quotes, and mode with either “messaging” or “chat” without quotes)

 {: .notice}
-If Agent SSO is enabled on your LivePerson Conversational Cloud account, you must login to LiveEngage first (with Agent SSO) before following the steps above
+If Agent SSO is enabled on your LivePerson Conversational Cloud account, you must login to the Conversational Cloud first (with Agent SSO) before following the steps above

 ### Agent SSO method (not recommended):